kishalayb18/BookLoop/README.md

 # BookLoop
-## An android book recycle application
+## An android book recycling application

 ### Final Year Project
 A group of students of MCKVIE POB 2021, from ECE deparment have contributed their knowledge and effort for this project.

 KISHALAY BHATTACHARYA

-editing
+SWAPNIL MISHRA
+ROHIT LODH CHOWDHURY
+SHIWANGI RAI